teal-finance/quid/README.md

 See also the [python example](example/python)

-## Client library
+## Client libraries

 Client libraries transparently manage the requests to api servers.
-If a server returns a 401 Unauthorized response when an access token is expired the client linrary will request a new access token from a Quid server, using a refresh token, and will retry the request with the new access token
+If a server returns a 401 Unauthorized response when an access token is expired the client library will request a new access token from a Quid server, using a refresh token, and will retry the request with the new access token

 ### Javascript